Skip to content

 Metadata Tab

-• Description: A free-text field for providing more information about your datasets, e.g., authors, paper reference, descriptions, etc. Supports Markdown formatting.
-The description will be featured in the WEBKNOSSOS UI when opening a dataset in view mode.
+• Description: A free-text field for providing more information about your dataset, such as authors, paper references, etc. It supports Markdown formatting.

 Dataset Editing: Metadata Tab